lambdaclass/concrete/site/content/_index.md

 detection, multiple evidence classes instead of one green badge, and audit reports that refuse to hide trust.

+The homepage shows the important distinction with small examples: a Lean linked proof, a kernel decision procedure, and an external SMT result with named solver trust.

 Use the reference section for stable contracts and project rules.
 Use the guide section for a smaller narrative path through the language, tooling, and current implementation.